mrdudz/ikconv/README.md

 - fix end-of-file mark (extra 0)
 - find out how to insert blank lines (looks like USC can not handle them?)
 - make an option to link the IK+ binary in one go so cartconv is not needed
+- most other things than the above shown procedure crash for one reason or another.